When Lief and I decided to relocate from the United States to Ireland nearly two decades ago, we were early...Read more

 Ireland is a country with a long and interesting history.
-The country has had an effect on many countries and cultures and today you will find many fascinating facts about Ireland.
+Ireland has influenced many other countries and cultures, and today there are many interesting facts to be found about Ireland.

-Fact #1: Ireland is actually Éire in Irish, but most often you will hear it referred to as the Republic of Ireland or the Emerald Isle.
+Fact #1: Ireland is called Éire in Irish, but you will most often hear it referred to as the Republic of Ireland officially in English.

-Fact #2: There are only 4 provinces in Ireland: Connacht, Leinster, Munster, and Ulster.
+Fact #2: There are 4 provinces in Ireland: Connacht, Leinster, Munster, and Ulster.

 Fact #3: The world’s oldest yacht club, The Royal Cork Yacht Club, was founded in Cork, Ireland, in 1720.

-Fact #4: The official language of Ireland is Irish Gaelic, even though English is more widely spoken.
+Fact #4: The official language of Ireland is Irish Gaelic (Gaeilge), even though English is more widely spoken.

-Fact #5: Ireland accounts for roughly five-sixth of the island of the same name, with the remaining one-sixth of the island being occupied by Northern Ireland (United Kingdom).
+Fact #5: The Republic of Ireland accounts for roughly five-sixth of the island of Ireland, with the remaining one-sixth of the island being made up of Northern Ireland (United Kingdom).

 Fact #6: Just under a quarter of Ireland’s population lives in the country’s capital city, Dublin.